 Site administrators can translate conveniently using WPML’s product translation table.
 This way, they can focus on translating the required texts, without having to worry about how translations are stored in the database.

 Because translations are separated in the database, it’s also easy to display multilingual WooCommerce sites.
 In fact, if you use the WordPress and WooCommerce APIs, your theme may already be multilingual-ready.
 With a little testing and possibly small edits, you can achieve complete multilingual compatibility and enjoy new markets.

 To run multilingual WooCommerce sites, the following plugins are needed:

 - WooCommerce Multilingual

-WPML and all related plugins are available with the Multilingual Standard account type.
+WPML and all related plugins are available with the Multilingual CMS account type.

 Your template files display a mix of product information and hard coded texts.
 For example, most templates will include the product name and a “buy” link.
 The product name comes from the database, so you don’t need to worry about translating it.

 You should make sure that all hard-coded texts are translatable, using GetText.